Triple-CFN: Separating Concepts and Features Enhances Machine Abstract Reasoning Ability: Methodology

 \section{Methodology}

-Visual abstract reasoning problems, including RPM\cite{RPM} and Bongard\cite{Bongard1} problems, are categorized as advanced discriminative visual tasks.
-The resolution of these problems generally involves the cognition and identification of abstract patterns within visual information, a requirement that surpasses that of typical discriminative visual tasks.
-Therefore, advancements made in visual reasoning tasks often provide guidance for conventional discriminative visual tasks, which has led to an increasing amount of research related to visual reasoning tasks in recent years.
+Visual abstract reasoning problems, such as RPM\cite{RPM} and Bongard problems\cite{Bongard1,Bongard2}, constitute advanced discriminative visual tasks that demand the cognition and identification of abstract patterns in visual information, exceeding the requirements of typical discriminative tasks.
+Progress in these visual reasoning tasks often guides conventional discriminative tasks, prompting increased research in this area in recent years.

-Most of these studies are keen on or dedicated to designing a deep neural network that can encode the features of reasoning problems into appropriate abstract representations, thereby unraveling the reasoning tasks with the help of these abstract representations.
-Certainly, this is also a common strategy for addressing discriminative visual tasks.
-However, this paper posits that the method of generating abstract representations is not sufficient for effectively solving reasoning tasks.
-The key to solving such logically complex visual reasoning tasks lies in separately extracting features and concepts from the reasoning problems and using the interaction between these features and concepts as the foundation for inference.
-This paper is centered around this core proposition and methodology.
+Most studies are enthusiastic about designing deep neural networks to encode the features and attributes of reasoning images into abstract representations, and thereby solve reasoning tasks, which is also a common strategy in discriminative visual tasks.
+However, this paper argues that the methodology, which prevails in typical discriminative tasks, is inadequate.
+The setbacks encountered in the current research on large models for visual abstract reasoning problems also indicate the shortcomings of this methodology \cite{LLM1, LLM2, LLM3}.
+The key to solving complex visual reasoning tasks lies in separately extracting features and concepts, and leveraging their interactions for reasoning.
+This paper revolves around this core proposition and methodology.